Focus on Budget & Taxes

 Each year, the Municipality of Anchorage collects property taxes from homeowners and commercial entities, and in return, those taxes fund local services like fire and police, schools, parks, libraries, roads, and health services.

 Property taxes account for about half of the revenue needed to fund the Municipality’s operations.
-Other sources of funding include non-property taxes such as room, auto, tobacco, and alcohol taxes as well as investment revenue, fees and permits, and federal and state contributions.
+Other sources of funding include non-property taxes such as room, auto, tobacco, marijuana and alcohol taxes as well as investment revenue, fees and permits, and federal and state contributions.

-2024 Budget Process and Timeline
+2025 Budget Process and Timeline

-Every fall, OMB submits the mayor's budget to the Assembly, typically around the first of October (the legal requirement is 90-days before the end of the year).
+Every fall, OMB submits the mayor's budget to the Assembly, around the first of October (the legal requirement is 90-days before the end of the year).
 After that, the Assembly holds two worksessions in October to hear from municipal departments and the utilities and enterprises on their budgets and one worksession in November to discuss possible budget amendments.
 Public hearings on the budget are held in October and November and the budget is typically approved at the last Assembly meeting in November.
-From there, the budget is implimented by the Administration beginning January 1.
+From there, the budget is implemented by the Administration beginning January 1.

 The process is repeated on a smaller scale each April in what is called the 1st Quarter Budget Revision.
 This gives the municipality a chance to see where the previous year’s revenue and expenses actually fell and make adjustments as needed, since the budget is based on projections from the previous fall.